Coders-Care/dmmjobcontrol/README.md

 You can read the documentation online at http://typo3.org/extension-manuals/dmmjobcontrol/current/.

 ## How to contribute
-I haven't worked with PHP or TYPO3 since 2009 and other then maintaining this extension so it runs on 4.5, 4.6 and 4.7, new features will have to come from the community.

 Feel free to fork the code at https://github.com/kevinrenskers/dmmjobcontrol and code away.
 Submit a pull request and don't forget to add yourself to AUTHORS.

+As I don't use TYPO3 myself anymore, new features will either have to come from the community, or have to be sponsored.

 ### Bugtracker
 Found a bug?
 Please file an issue at https://github.com/kevinrenskers/dmmjobcontrol/issues.

+## Support
+Use the [mailing lists](http://typo3.org/support/mailing-lists/) for free support, or hire me for paid support.

 ## License
 JobControl is free software under the terms of the